 We often receive horses straight from racing or training and put in the work required to retrain and rehome them appropriately.
 We like to work from within racing and feel it is important to offer rehoming solutions and alternatives to owners and trainers.
 Many BTRC horses also come from private, post racing homes that are no longer able to deal with their thoroughbreds or are afraid to put the horse on the open market, knowing that it can be difficult to find the right buyer.

-We provide a safe environment with experienced staff where these horses can be re-educated and retrained for use in other equine disciplines.
+We provide a safe environment with experienced staff where these horses can be re-educated, rehabilitated if required and retrained for use in other equine disciplines.
 When we feel the horse has reached the standard required to be suitable to rehome we then review the application from potential loaners to ensure a suitable match of horse and rider.
 Once the horse is successfully rehomed, it remains under ownership of the BTRC and is loaned out under specific conditions to ensure its lifelong welfare.
 The BTRC never buys or sells horses.